canonical/kafka-k8s-operator/docs/how-to/h-upgrade.md

 ## Step 1: Collect

 The first step is to record the revisions of the running application, as a safety measure for a rollback action if needed.
-To accomplish this, simply run the `juju status` command and look for the revisions of the deployed Kafka and Zookeeper applications.
+To accomplish this, simply run the `juju status` command and look for the revisions of the deployed Kafka and ZooKeeper applications.
 You can also retrieve this with the following command (that requires [`yq`](https://snapcraft.io/install/yq/ubuntu) to be installed):

 ```shell
 KAFKA_CHARM_REVISION=$(juju status --format json | yq .applications.<KAFKA_APP_NAME>.charm-rev)